susmithathota/meetingScheduler/README.md

 # Appointment Scheduler
-Chat Bot to schedule a Doctor Appointment.
+Chat Bot to schedule a Doctor Appointment using Microsoft Bot Framework and LUIS

 1.When the user starts conversation, he/she is prompted to say their name